 In May, there will be a Water Conservation Photo Competition.
 Parents will be invited to post a photo of their child or children carrying out a water conservation action at home, along with a short description of the story behind it.
 This encourages families to think about water conservation at home coming into the summer months.
 The competition will be promoted by schools.

 Green Flag Award

-Schools awarded the Green Flag last year demonstrated how, on average, they decreased their water usage by one third.
-They achieved this through increasing user awareness and conservation, installation of water displacement devices, rainwater collection, and installing water saving devices.
+Schools awarded the Green Flag last year showed how, on average, they lowered their water usage by one third.
+They achieved this through increasing awareness and conservation, installing water displacement and water-saving devices and rainwater collection.